vipertooth/Notes/Web App/MSSQL_training.md

 SELECT * FROM Users_tb WHERE username = '$user' AND password = '$pass'
 ```

-The login.php logic is as follows.
+The web page login.php logic is as follows.
 ```
 if true:
 	do welcome.php